Lindsley Smith

-Lindsley Farrar Armstrong Smith (born September 8, 1963) is an American educator and former state legislator who recorded interviews with some her her female colleagues in the legislature.
+Lindsley Farrar Armstrong Smith (born September 8, 1963) is an American educator and former state legislator who recorded interviews with some of her female colleagues in the legislature.
 She served in the Arkansas House of Representatives from 2005 to 2010.

 She was born in Birmingham, Alabama.
 She received an associate degree from Jefferson State Community College her BA and MA from University of West Florida.
 She taught.
 She married communications professor Stephen Smith in 1994.
 She earned a J.D. from the University of Arkansas.
 She served in the Arkansas House from 2005 to 2010.
-She represented District 92 and Fayetteville.
+She represented the 92nd state house district, based in Fayetteville.